Branded Products

 dlApi.fetchNativeAd({

-slot: 'branded_products', // fixed value for Branded Products
+slot: 'display', // fixed value for Branded Products

-div: 'branded-products-container', // container ID for viewability tracking
+div: 'ad-branded-products', // container ID for viewability tracking

 opts: {